Tuesday, October 29, 2024

 Last month, they have released one of the fun retro games called Mister Mosquito.
 It is a game where you can control the mosquito to suck blood from people without being noticed because you are playing as an unwanted guest.
 I better pick this game up to see how it cranked up to be in the future.
 And maybe livestream it.
 Then there's Secret Agent Clank, a PSP spin-off of Ratchet and Clank where you play as Clank to uncover the mystery behind someone impersonating Ratchet.
 I'll give this a go in the future too.

 I am intrigued at the way that new retro titles are being added month to month.
 And we got new PS2 games coming.
-As a result, I can finally be able to revisit Crash Bandicoot: The Wrath of Cortex, the Simpsons: Hit & Run, subsequent games in the original Budokai trilogy and more PS2 games I loved as a child and been holding them dear to my heart if they ever released them.
+As a result, I can finally be able to revisit Crash Bandicoot: The Wrath of Cortex, the Simpsons: Hit & Run, the original Budokai trilogy and more PS2 games I loved as a child and been holding them dear to my heart if they ever released them.
 I miss hearing Gold Rush's theme, exploring the goodness of Springfield, performing cinematic moves and switching fighting styles.
 Except that the games that I played as a child included the 3D era Mortal Kombat games that I wasn't supposed to play because they are rated M and the franchise is marketed towards those that are 17 and up.

 Since PS2 emulation came, Sly Cooper and the Thievious Raccoonus became available and I was able to revisit that game.
 This is a throwback game I played back in the day and I didn't beat it on that time when I was a child because I rented it from a rental place called Hollywood Video, now defunct and was restructured into American Mattress when I came to my old stomping grounds to find out what has changed.
 But on the time when PS2 emulation came, I beaten it.
 I was going to town on that game like the previous time.
 Especially looking at the Dolby Surround Pro Logic II logo.
 It was worth it.